wyhitcs/team-letsencrypt/draftv1.md

 - **letsencrypt-nginx** - This package is for nginx plugin.

-- **letsencrypt-auto-source** - This file is to receive and parse the shell instruction from user.
+- **letsencrypt-auto-source** - This file is to receive and parse the shell instruction from users.

 - **letsencrypt** - Source code of the whole project.
   - **display** - UI methods for user operations.